-“Be a good girl,” she’d call out, as I walked with my date across the stepping stones away from our house, a large corsage pinned at my collarbone, heels aerating the lawn.
+“Be a good girl,” she’d call out, as I walked with my date across the stepping stones away from our house, a large corsage pinned at my collarbone, high heels aerating the lawn.
 My mother’s enthusiasm for the swirl surrounding her daughter on a date — complete with bow ties and corsages and gowns — was in stark contrast to my dad’s cool reception, staying in his chair in the den.
 What did he care as he sipped his Budweiser and read the Atlanta-Journal?
-Beyond the good girl remark, the whole scene was awkward, with my mother calling out to my dad about how nice my date and I looked, and did he want to come in and say goodbye?
+Beyond the good girl remark, the whole scene was awkward, my mother calling out to my dad about how nice my date and I looked, and did he want to come in and say goodbye?
 And “Ohhhh, Susie, he got you an orchid!” — sure sign of a keeper.

-On weekdays, she routinely asked if I did my homework, and if I gave the right answer, “yes”, which I usually did, the conversation came to a halt.
-There were few other questions about me or my day, such as what interesting thing might have happened at school.
-Or, was it even a good day?
+On weekdays, she routinely asked if I did my homework, and if I gave the right answer, “yes,” which I usually did, the conversation came to a halt.
+There were few other questions about me or my day, such as what interesting thing might have happened at school or, was it even a good day?
 At the dinner table, I got reminders — put my napkin in my lap and pass the rolls so they’d make the full lap around the table, and I of course complied.

 These traits and habits are simply for exhibiting good manners, I’ve told myself, but now am questioning if that’s altogether true.
 Perhaps this insistence on being good is a distraction toward an ideal that is not even possible.
-What effect might this hyper focus on others have on a person in reaching for things they want, but without the implied guilt piled on?
-In my life, I’ve done far less reaching and a lot more searching for what it is that I want.
-Sure, I can write thank you notes, choose the right fork at a fancy dinner table, stand up when an adult comes in the room, but when I’m not being good, who am I?
+What effect might this hyper focus on others have on a person reaching for things they want, but without the implied guilt piled on?
+In my life, I’ve done far less reaching and a lot more searching for what it is I want.
+I can write thank you notes, choose the right fork at a fancy dinner table, stand up when an adult comes in the room, but when I’m not being good, who am I?